PVR reviews: Features explained

-They've got massive recording capacity too – 250 hours of standard definition content or more is typical.
+They've got massive recording capacity too - 250 hours or more of standard definition content (non-HD channels) is typical.
 Many PVRs can receive and record high-definition (HD) content too.

 Different types of PVRs

-There are different types of PVR depending on which TV service you receive - Freeview, Freesat, Sky digital satellite and Virgin media cable.
-The Sky and Virgin PVRs are purchased as part of a subscription package.
+There are different types of PVR depending on which TV service you receive - Freeview, Freesat, Sky digital satellite, Virgin Media cable, and the combination of Freeview and YouView offered by BT and TalkTalk.
+The Sky, Virgin, BT and TalkTalk PVRs are purchased as part of a subscription package.

 There are a range of features used with the Freeview and Freesat services designed to make programming and recording easier as follows: